Alai Payuthey (soundtrack): Critical response

-Original version

 Critic based at The Hindu asserted, "A. R. Rahman's numbers are already a hit – be it "Pachchai Niramae zestfully rendered by Hariharan or the melodious "Snegithanae or "Yaaro Yaarodi.
 Now they come with added flavour in the form of excellently captured visuals and scenic presentations."
 However, the song "September Madham was criticized to obstruct the smooth flow of scenes with music.
 Methil Renuka of India Today praised the music of the film, calling it 'great'.St.
 Louis International Film Festival, critic Rich Cline called the music exuberant and colourful.
 Based on the 5.1 surround DVD release, James Grey stated, "The soundtrack is obviously heavily dubbed, which is not the disk's fault, and while the music doesn't have particular weight it comes across nicely enough. the music surprisingly (to me, anyway) accessible (with one tune going round my head even now)."

 Track list

-Original version
+Original Tamil version

-All lyrics by Vairamuthu, except track "Alaipayuthey", written by Oothukkadu Venkatasubba Iyer and rap portion of "Endrendrum Punngai" written by Praveen Mani.
+All lyrics by Vairamuthu, except track "Alaipayuthey", written by Oothukkadu Venkatasubba Iyer and "Endrendrum Punngai" written by Praveen Mani & Vaali (poet).
+Maangalayam written by Vaali (poet).
 The order of track listing is according to the music cassette or soundtrack CD.
 The order of tracks in the listing differs in the digital download websites.